-Prerequisites: Eng.
+Credits: 4.5 didactics and 1.0 credit lab-= 5.5 creditsPrerequisites: Eng.
 Comp, Intro Psych, Math, A&P I and II, Micro, NUR 101, NUR 102, HLT 103, NUR 202, NUR 203, NUR 302

 This course applies nursing theory to the care of the childbearing and childrearing family.
 The course incorporates communication, collaboration, caring, and clinical reasoning/clinical judgment necessary for safe, patient-centered nursing care to women, newborns, and children.
 It integrates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the nurse.
 Application of knowledge and skills occurs in a variety of clinical settings.